zwets/zwets.github.io/_notes/nano-cookbook.md

  * Foreign organism (e.g. host DNA, mixed culture)
  * Same organism (cross-sample contamination)
- * Lab vectors (barcodes, adapters, etc., see NCBI _UniVec_ and _UniVec\_Core_)
+ * Lab vectors (barcodes, adapters, etc.; see the NCBI _UniVec_ database)

 @TODO@ include a tool for doing contamination analysis on reads, and/or rely on contamination detection in assemblies.
 HPC tools (CheckM, FastQScreen) are too heavyweight.
 It should be possible to create a rapid (KMA-based) screening application.
+Addition for LPF?

 ## Reads to Genome Assembly